ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/Build a Web App to use a Machine Learning model.md

-# Web app
-# Build a Web App to use a ML Model
+# Build a Web App to use a Machine Learning model

-In this lesson, you will train an ML model on a data set that's out of this world: _UFO sightings over the past century_, sourced from NUFORC's database.
+In this section, you will train an ML model on a data set that's out of this world: _UFO sightings over the past century_, sourced from NUFORC's database.

 You will learn: